 First Manifestation because it was the point when God first materialized and revealed the God-self.” (his book Living Wisdom)

 Yet, nowhere does the Bible describe God as inseparable or indistinguishable from His creation.
 This is Panentheism.
 It’s a crucial difference in belief, which (back in the day) set the Israelites apart from their pagan neighbors (who worshiped idols, trees and rocks).
 In stark contrast, the God of Israel revealed Himself as distinct from the work of His hands.
-This truth goes for humans too.
+This truth includes humans too.

 Adam and Eve fell from grace by trusting Satan’s temptation to disobey, seek earthly knowledge, and become “like God”.
 Notice the nuances here.
 Indeed, humans are made in God’s image, but we are not God Himself.